What Exactly Does A Cruise Ship Photographer Do?

 2. The Job Itself

 Let’s state straight away, the life of a cruise ship photographer is not an easy one.
 The vast majority of photography these days is done on big ships with rigid itineraries.
 You maybe working 10-14 hours a day 7 days a week.

 In the evening you could be shooting people dining or taking portraits in a studio.
-At the end of the night, you may well be asked to help the guys in the photo lab with the printing and collating.
+At the end of the night, you may be asked to help the guys in the photo lab with printing and collating.
 It's quite probable that you will not finish until after 1am!

 If you stick at the job you will rise through the ranks.
 Some photographers will make it in order to manage the photographic concession, others might leave after one contract finding the job is not for them.

-The big advantages of this were much more creative possibilities with my photography, particularly when producing the cruise video, more interesting and varied itineraries and a more personal relationship with the passengers.
+The big advantages of this were more creative possibilities with my photography, particularly when producing the cruise video, more interesting and varied itineraries and a more personal relationship with the passengers.

 Sadly these days the economics of small cruise ships do not add up and the trend is towards the mega ships.

 One of those skills is working under pressure.
-You need to be able to

 - Set up a photographic studio with basic lighting,